Type Archive: Access

 The Type Archive was run by a small team of staff and volunteers.
 Some were directly involved in the manufacture and provision of Monotype matrices and spare parts and employed by Monotype Hot Metal Ltd. The company had continuous orders for matrices and machine parts since it began operations from the Stockwell site.
 Uniquely skilled volunteers also maintained and operated the historic presses and Monotype casting machinery.

 A major exhibition showcasing the work of the late Berthold Wolpe, artist, designer, calligrapher, type designer, and typographer ran from September to December 2017 through December.
 The Archive said around 1,000 visitors viewed the material on display.
 The Wolpe exhibition was arranged in conjunction with Monotype Imaging, using a combination of resources in possession of the Type Archive and the children of Berthold Wolpe.

 An exhibition featuring the calligraphic work of Icelandic artist and handwriting expert, Gunnlaugur SE Briem, opened in June 2018, closing in mid-July that year.

 The COVID-19 pandemic and the unrelated death of founder Susan Shaw (1932–2020) made access particularly difficult for staff, volunteers, and researchers from March 2020.

-On the 29 November 2021, after over 75 years of involvement with the Monotype Corporation and then Monotype Hot-Metal Ltd., Duncan Avery retired.
+On 29 November 2021, Duncan Avery retired after over 75 years of involvement with the Monotype Corporation and then Monotype Hot-Metal Ltd.

-An unsigned note on The Type Archive’s website, posted in mid-2022, said the site would be relinquished and collections moved.
+An unsigned note on The Type Archive's website, posted in mid-2022, said the site would be relinquished and collections moved.
 Monotype Hot-Metal Ltd. informed its customers that it would halt its operation in July 2022.